 The external audits are conducted as follows:

-- Initial Certification Audit
+- Initial certification audit

-- Periodic Surveillance Audits
+- Periodic surveillance audits

-- Recertification Audits
+- Recertification audits

 There are two stages in the initial certification process of ISO 27001 audits.

-Stage 1 – Documentation Review
+1. Documentation Review

-The external auditor reviews the documentation you created for ISO 27001, compares it to the ISO standard and checks for compliance.
-The auditor will ask to see all the documents created for the ISMS and will review them to ensure you have all the mandatory documents in place.
+The external auditor reviews the documentation created for ISO 27001, compares it to the ISO standard, and checks for compliance.
+The auditor will verify all documents created for the ISMS and will review them to ensure you have all the mandatory documents in place.

 You should perform Stage 1 and Stage 2 ISO 27001 audits within six months.
 Stage 1 Audit may otherwise need to be repeated.

-Stage 2 – Main Audit
+2. Main Audit

-Note that in case of major nonconformities, certification doesn’t require you to go through the entire process all over again.
+Note that in case of major nonconformities, certification doesn’t require you to go through the entire ISO 27001 audit process all over again.
 You must rectify the major nonconformities and share evidence of correction action with the auditor.
-Minor nonconformities, typically, do not affect the recommendation for certification.
+Minor nonconformities typically, do not affect the recommendation for certification.

 The ISO 27001 audits certification holds a validity of three years; it, however, requires the organization to undergo Periodic Surveillance Audits every year.